EmilyGoose/pybot/README.md

 ## !delidea \<*n*\>

 Deletes the *n*th idea in your list of ideas.
-It is reccomended to call !getideas first.
+It is reccommended to call !getideas first.